bencasalino/cr4/specs.md

-add specs and run tests all first!
+add specs based on all tests that are now passing before making viu=sual part of site!